sbogucki12/book-page/readme.md

 - Update the author information in the footer
 - Modify the changelog.html to document your manuscript's evolution
 - Update the last revision date and description on the homepage
+- New excerpt page added with audio reading option

 ## Local Development